dunhamsteve/aoc2023/readme.md

 This one was fairly simple, I expected to have a tricky optimization problem in part 2, but it was a straight forward computation.

+## Day 23

+This took a while and I mangled stuff enough that I wasn't going to get the same code working on part 1 and part 2.
+For part 2, I ended up turning the input into a graph and running A* on it.